 Experts Seek a Mix

-To further explore the issue of what employers want from college graduates, the Wall Street Journal organized an expert panel to address the question of why our students fall short of expectations.
-One thing all the experts, representing different business sectors, government, and higher education, agree on is that America needs to make vocational education more attractive and respectable so that students unprepared for college will be open to another option.
-One corporate leader is blunt when he states that college students cannot write.
+To explore further the issue of what employers want from college graduates, the Wall Street Journal organized an expert panel to address the question of why our students fall short of expectations.
+One thing agreed upon by all the experts—representing different business sectors, government, and higher education—is that America needs to make vocational education more attractive and respectable so that students unprepared for college will be open to another option.
+One corporate leader was blunt when he stated that college students cannot write.
 More research and papers, he believes, will help students gain the necessary preparation for business communication.
-Higher education also takes its share of abuse for everything from too little rigor to too much research.
-One enlightened business leader took a different view, believing that higher education must do more than give employers job-ready graduates.
+Higher education also took its share of abuse for everything from too little rigor to too much research.
+One enlightened business leader had a different view, believing that higher education must do more than give employers job-ready graduates.
 He said, “To reduce it to training in the skills that companies need is to subordinate education—to ask it to put aside the effort to raise leaders for the future and focus on making better followers for the present.”
-Together, these statements paint a picture of employers who lack confidence that higher education can deliver students with the right mix of desired skills.
+Together, these statements paint a picture of employers that lack confidence that higher education can deliver students with the right mix of desired skills.

 Research Skills Desired

 Academic librarians have long felt their work can indeed contribute to the development of workplace-ready students, and that no doubt supports our belief in the importance of educating lifelong learners.
-Still, we may need to learn more about what happens to our post-graduation students and how well they fare in their professions when it comes to research and learning how to deliver the results.
+Still, we may need to learn more about what happens to our postgraduation students and how well they fare in their professions when it comes to research and learning how to deliver the results.
 The sixth Project Information Literacy report, which focuses on how college graduates solve information problems at their jobs, provides some of the insights—and surprises—that can better inform our understanding of the skills needed by lifelong learners.
-For example, employers expected college graduates to effectively use online databases (yes, they do subscribe to some of the same ones we offer) and Internet search engines for information retrieval.
-But they also wanted them to be equally skilled at using old-fashioned tools like phones and printed resources to gather information.
-What they cared less about was the ability to properly cite resources.
+For example, employers expect college graduates to use effectively online databases (yes, they do subscribe to some of the same ones we offer) and Internet search engines for information retrieval.
+But they also want them to be equally skilled at using old-fashioned tools like phones and printed resources to gather information.
+What they care less about is the ability to cite resources properly.
 Overall, employers found students lacking in their ability to generate comprehensive reports, in a timely fashion, that demonstrated multiple approaches to research.

 It Comes Down to Collaboration